apereo/cas-server-security-filter/README.md

 </filter-mapping>
 ```

-In this configuration, the Filter will scrutinize all request parameters, requiring that they not be multi-valued, and requiring that they not contain any of `% ? # &`.
+In this configuration, the Filter will scrutinize all request parameters, requiring that they not be multi-valued, requiring that they not contain any of `% ? # &`, and allowing request parameters regardless of whether the request is of type POST or not.

 ### Allow multi-valued parameters